 - Even though Union has an SAT optional policy, it is recommended that the SAT I or the ACT be submitted if English is not your first language.

-- The TOEFL is required if English is not your first language.
-If English is the language of instruction at your high school or if you are enrolled in an IB diploma program, we can waive the TOEFL requirement.
+- The TOEFL, IELTS or PTE is required if English is not your first language.
+If English is the language of instruction at your high school or if you are enrolled in an IB diploma program, we can waive this requirement.

 - Please be sure all your submitted materials are in the English language, or are in a certified translation accompanied by a copy of the original document.